Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Where to Stay in Coron

-Coron doesn’t have as many hotels as El Nido, so it’s key that you book your accommodation earlier rather than later.
+Coron doesn’t have as many hotels as El Nido, so it’s best to book your accommodation earlier rather than later.
+The best hotels and hostels get booked up very quickly.

 Coron Travel Itinerary: Things to Do and See